haider-sama/haider-sama/README.md

 <br />

-It's always advised and I've advised myself to never quit.
+It's always believed and I've advised myself to never quit.
 No matter the odds.
 Because success comes through fruition finally.
 If we push with absolute relentlessness.

 <br />